jasonsbeer/AmigaPCI/TechnicalManual.md

 Both UPAx signals are pulled to ground in hardware.
 As a result, memory space access is the default bus command.
 This allows for the implementation of PCI devices that do not use drivers, such as memory cards.

-**NEED TO CONFIRM THE UPA BUS FLOATS WHEN NOT EXPLICITY SET, OTHERWISE THIS MAY NOT WORK**
+**NEED TO CONFIRM THE UPA BUS FLOATS OR IS SET TO 00 WHEN NOT EXPLICITY SET, OTHERWISE THIS MAY NOT WORK**

 Table 2.3.2.3.
 PCI Commands for AUTOCONFIG Devices.
 R_W|UPA0|UPA1|PCI Command